QGP probes from a dynamical holographic model of AdS/QCD: Introduction

 According to the AdS/CFT correspondence, a heavy quark is illustrated as a fundamental string attached to a flavor brane.
 The string endpoint could be considered as a quark in the boundary theory and the string itself can be considered as a gluonic cloud surrounding the quark.
 The drag force of a quark moving in the medium can be measured from the corresponding momentum flowing of an open trailing string to the bulk \cite{Domurcukgul:2021qfe}-\cite{Gubser:2006bz}.
 The quantum fluctuations of this trailing string are also dual to the momentum broadening of a heavy quark moving in the QGP and can be computed along the quark direction of the motion as well as the transverse plane.
 The stochastic Brownian motion is associated with the correlators of the string fluctuations and can be expressed in terms of the Langevin coefficients \cite{Xiong:2019wik}-\cite{Zhu:2020wds}.
-According to this duality, the jet quenching parameter is related to the thermal expectation value of the light-like Wilson loop operator created from the trajectory of two string endpoints, and many attempts were made to compute this parameter in the context of the AdS/CFT correspondence \cite{Liu:2006ug}-\cite{Zakharov:1997uu}.\\
+According to this duality, the jet quenching parameter is related to the thermal expectation value of the light-like Wilson loop operator created from the trajectory of two string endpoints, and many attempts were made to compute this parameter in the context of the AdS/CFT correspondence \cite{Liu:2006ug}-\cite{Zakharov:1997uu}.
+The holographic energy loss of a quark moving in a strongly coupled QGP has been studied in \cite{Giataganas:2012zy} for a strongly coupled anisotropic $\mathcal{N}=4$ super Yang-Mills plasma and also, in \cite{Zhou:2022izh} using another version of the Einstein-Maxwell-dilaton model where the anisotropy is introduced at one spatial direction in metric \cite{Arefeva:2020byn}.\\

 In this paper, we study the QGP aspects such as the drag force, Langevin coefficients, and the jet quenching parameter for a heavy quark moving through the plasma using the gauge/gravity duality.
 For this purpose, we implement the dynamical holographic QCD model of ref.\cite{Dudal:2017max} as the dual boundary theory involves temperature in both confined and deconfined phases as well as the chemical potential and has a qualitative agreement with Lattice results for the quark-antiquark entropy in both confined and deconfined phases, therefore it would be an appropriate model to examine the QGP features.\\